UK tech experts · info@vividrepairs.co.uk

 Frequently Asked Questions

 Honestly?
 It's tight.
-Most quality 1000W units sit just above £100, but the MSI MPG A1000G at £119.99 comes closest to that mark.
+Most quality 1000W units sit just above £100, but the MSI MPG A1000G comes closest to that mark.
 You'll need to stretch your budget slightly for proper reliability and efficiency at this wattage.
 Cheaper options exist, but we wouldn't trust them with expensive components.

 For most gaming builds, no. A quality 750W unit handles even high-end setups fine.
 But if you're running an RTX 4090 or planning serious overclocking, 1000W gives you headroom and keeps the PSU running efficiently at lower loads.
 It's about future-proofing and peace of mind.